00ElliotSop/Red-Team-PowerShell-Scripts/README.md

 # Red Team PowerShell Scripts

-Obfuscated/Tweaked PowerShell Scripts for Red Team Operations
+Input a PowerShell Script of your choice & have it obfuscated

-#Obfuscation Script not fully functional for all PowerShell Scripts.
+####Obfuscation Script not fully functional for all PowerShell Scripts.